About

 In May of 2019, we were presented with the opportunity to purchase an adjacent 12.5 acres with a 5,000 sq. ft. new construction home, all within a short walk to our winery and event center.
 We closed on this property in June of 2019, and went to work converting and outfitting it for operation as a Bed & Breakfast.
 We had a long list of needed upgrades, and we anticipate full operation with five bedrooms in late 2019 or early 2020.

 This is probably the place to describe the Wuhan Virus Chapter of our little farm’s history.
 It arrived just after we began our second year of Date Night Wine Pairing Dinners.
 With little control on outcomes, we decided to use this challenge to focus on the concerns of our staff and patrons.
-The external stressors being imposed upon both were driven by government ineptitude, politics and unlawful over-reach by the elected.
-This particular episode seemed different from prior flu epidemics because of the intensity of the politicization, polarization, and hyperbole spouted by generally inept and consistently wrong government “experts”.
-Our response was to retain staff, refuse government hand-outs, and navigate the avalanche of fluctuating mandates issued by poorly informed and hysterical elected officials.
-It will take about a decade for the reality of this imposed panic to reveal the misfeasance (at best) of experts with very poor track records demanding ownership of the “Science” and rejecting dissent.
-Of course, dissent is the heartbeat of science.
-Absent dissent, science devolves into a religion demanding blind faith.
-History reminds us this leads to dissenters being burned at the stake.
-The tyrants who burn people never recant.
-They just go away.
-Just look at the hero of the “Pandemic”, Mario Cuomo.
+Our response was to retain staff, turn down government hand-outs, and navigate the avalanche of fluctuating mandates issued by constitutionally elected officials.

-While we have yet to achieve a post flu epidemic equilibrium, we remain extremely positive about the future our our great country and, more importantly, its resilient inhabitants.
+In retrospect, the pandemic enhanced our resilience and our faith in our patrons.
+We remain extremely positive about the future of our great country and, more importantly, its resilient inhabitants.
 We, the people, will define the new normal.
 Our staff and our patrons continue to lead lives of their choosing.
 We will continue to serve them both to the best of our ability.
-Like all small business ventures, ours continues to be a journey of highs and lows — made possible through the gifts of time and fellowship.
+Like all small business ventures, ours continues to be a journey of highs and lows — with highs made possible through the gifts of time and fellowship.
 Again, many thanks to all of our supporters!
-To quote Orphan Annie, “The sun will come out tomorrow”.

-We began taking reservations at the Inn in September of 2021.
-Guests are awarding us 5 stars, and VRBO has identified us as a “Premier Host.”
+We began taking reservations at our newly minted Inn in September of 2021.
+Of course, the timing crushed bookings.
+Daring guests are awarding us 5 stars, and VRBO has identified us as a “Premier Host.”
 We gladly accept the challenge of retaining that status.
-We just signed on with AirBnB, and look foward to what that might bring.
-Sandi and I are the Inn’s staff, and might be looking for help in 2022.
-Stay tuned.
+We subsequently signed on with AirBnB, and look foward to what that might bring.
+We have decided to rent the Inn on a “Whole house” basis.
+Sandi and I are the Inn’s staff, and we might be looking for help in the future.